cb125/Dynamics/bibliography.md

 Rothschild, Daniel, and Seth Yalcin.
 2016.
 Three notions of dynamicness in language. *Linguistics and Philosophy* 39.
 333–355. https://doi.org/10.1007/s10988-016-9188-1.
 A provocative paper offering technical criteria for counting as genuinely dynamic.
+"These definitions do not capture the idea of a conversation system which is such that it can only be compositionally induced by a semantics which is dynamic in shape—that is, whose only matching compositional semantics is surface dynamic...
+We might call such systems (if they exist) *essentially dynamic*.
+If there were clear examples of fragments of natural language having this property, it would be a powerful form of argument for dynamic approaches to compositional semantics.
+But it seems to us that the relevant technical notion of “essentially dynamic” is elusive.
+Our aim has been to draw this out.

 Schlenker, Philippe.
 2007.
 Anti-dynamics: presupposition projection without dynamic semantics. *Journal of Logic, Language, and